syntaxlexx/expo-app-router/README.md

 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

 ## EAS
 Common commands to build with EAS.
-[CLick Here](https://docs.expo.dev/build/setup/) for the latest build steps.
+[Click Here](https://docs.expo.dev/build/setup/) for the latest build steps.

+>NB: For fresh projects without an existing Android Keystore, it is recommended to first run `eas build --platform android` so as to register a new key with EAS.

 ```bash
 # Configure